Dienes and MO Theory

 This bonding interaction can happen if both orbitals turn in a clockwise motion, OR if they both turn in a counter-clockwise motion.

 What happens if they don’t both turn either clockwise or counterclockwise?
 No bond forms, because the orbitals have the opposite phases and thus destructive orbital overlap!
-[Click to see a pop up image.]
+Hover for image or click this link

 We can also analyze the reaction in the reverse direction, where the sigma bond is being converted into a pi bond.
 In this case, the lobes also turn the same direction in order to be converted into the HOMO of butadiene.